Stories from Rhino Camp

 Issues identified by the photographers include: impacts from climate change, community networks, gender roles and deforestation.
 Images also detail the integration of refugee and national communities occurring as part of the refugee resettlement programme in the Rhino Camp area.

-This project aims to provide a platform for the involved farmers to communicate their stories in order to raise awareness about the issues faced by farmers in the Rhino Camp region of Uganda and bring about change through a tree nursery in Rhino Camp.
+This project aims to provide a platform for the involved farmers to communicate their stories in order to raise awareness about the issues faced by farmers in the Rhino Camp region of Uganda.

 Refugee Integration in Uganda